Problem-Solving Strategies Have to be Taught

 Games with Problem-Solving Strategies

 All of our games teach problem-solving to some extent, such as this video on how to solve timeline problems for years before the year 1 (that is Before the Christian Era), which is found in our game AzTech: Meet the Maya.
-If what you are looking for, though, is general problem-solving strategies, I would suggest these four games:
+If what you are looking for, though, is general problem-solving strategies, I would suggest these three games.

-Making Camp Premium Teaches problem-solving strategies, multiplication, division, Ojibwe history and English/ Language Arts.
+- Teaches problem-solving strategies, multiplication, division, Ojibwe history and English Language Arts.
 Runs on Windows, Mac, Chromebook, iOS and Android.

 PowerPoints on Problem-Solving